laorent/Pura-Chat/README.md

     - Go to your project's "Settings" tab and then "Environment Variables".
     - Add the `GEMINI_API_KEY` with your key.
     - (Optional) Add `GEMINI_MODEL` if you wish to use a different model than the default `gemini-2.5-flash`.
+    - (Optional) Add `NEXT_PUBLIC_APP_PASSWORD` to set an access password for your deployed application.
 4. Click "Deploy".
-Your Gemini Chat app will be live!
+Your Pura Chat app will be live!

 ## Code Structure